-The Board regards available Federal funds of aid to local school districts and communities as a public trust.
-It forbids the use of Federal monies for partisan political activities and for any use that would not be in accord with Federal guidelines on discrimination.
+The Board regards available Federal funds of aid to local school districts, public school academies, and communities as a public trust.
+It forbids the use of Federal monies for partisan political activities and for any use that would not be in accordance with Federal regulations and guidelines.